TAJ-Tech/open.fda.gov/README.md

 # 12. Hosting and the GIT repository
 The prototype has been hosted at http://216.84.172.104/drug/event/

-The server runs Linux and Jekyll, and the actual software is also developed using open source

-The code and all the artifacts (including this document) are at the GIT repository <GIT Repository name and link>
+The server runs Linux and Jekyll, and the actual software is also developed using node.js, ruby, Javascript and python The code and all the artifacts (including this document) are at the GIT repository <GIT Repository name and link>

 # 13. Project artifacts